DNXLabs/azure-resource-discovery/README.md

 ## Overview

 The Azure Resource Discovery Tool is a PowerShell script that generates comprehensive inventory reports of your Azure environment.
-This AWS-provided script creates detailed reports including resource metrics, usage statistics, and performance data from the previous 31 days.
+This tool creates detailed reports including resource metrics, usage statistics, and performance data from the previous 31 days.

 This tool leverages read-only integrations with Azure APIs and Azure Monitor.
-Our goal is to deliver a reliable and efficient solution for Azure environment reporting, empowering you with comprehensive insights into your cloud resources and their utilization.
+Our goal is to deliver a reliable and efficient solution for Azure environment reporting, empowering you with comprehensive insights into your cloud resources and their utilisation.

 **Key Features:**
 - Read-only Azure API integration